Frequently Asked Program Questions

 Specific to our residency program, OHSU residents rotate through Central City Concern’s (CCC) Old Town Clinic (OTC), a non-profit agency serving individuals and families affected by homelessness, poverty and addiction.
 Central City Concern has received numerous awards for service to the community and patients.
 We have a unique collaboration with OTC where our residents gain an understanding of the effects of patients’ education levels, unemployment, poverty, housing, addiction, and lack of primary care on their health and well being by working with Internal Medicine faculty who supervise the clinic.
 Our residents further their understanding of healthcare issues experienced by homeless youth by participating in Outside In, a facility whose mission it is to help homeless youth and other marginalizes individuals move towards improved health and self-sufficiency.
 Residents also have the opportunity to participate in a second clinic in multiple diverse locations including Multnomah County Clinic (providing healthcare to underserved, low-income and uninsured residents of Multnomah County), and Portland State University Student Clinic.
-Finally, our residents have used their elective rotations to broaden their horizon as a physician by participating in healthcare programs in a number of countries from Africa to China.
+Finally, our residents have the opportunity to go to Botswana for an international elective rotation as a way to broaden their horizon as a physician.